Reason #23 You Should Visit

 Live and study with women from across the country and around the world, and from almost every ethnic, political, social, economic, racial, religious and cultural background.
 Smith has long been a leader in global education, with more than 400 courses relating to international issues and many more that examine different cultures in the United States.
 Smith also sends hundreds of students abroad each year.
 Whether you’re learning Mandarin in Beijing, eating the Tunisian-style spicy stew ojja or exploring the chalky cliffs at La Scala dei Turchi in Sicily, our promise at Smith is that you’ll graduate with a greater understanding of the world and your place in it.

 Smith is a global college.
-While you are here, you will tailor your education to who you are as an individual and who you are becoming as a leader.
+While you are here, you will tailor your education to who you are as an individual and who you are becoming.
 When you graduate, you will leave Smith with the personal and intellectual capacities to transform your community and change the world.

 From your first days on campus, you will engage with international and intercultural issues.
-You’ll forge cross-cultural friendships while you live and study with 2,500 women from all over the world.
+You’ll forge cross-cultural friendships while you live and study with 2,500 women from across the country and around the world.
 You’ll design a program of in-class and out-of-class global leadership experiences.
-And you’ll choose from courses in East Asian languages and cultures, Latin American and Latino/a studies, South Asian studies, Middle East studies, African studies, “New Europe” studies and more.
+And you’ll choose from a wide variety of courses across the curriculum that explore languages and cultures.

-The Global Encounters Photo Contest and Exhibit provides a venue for Smith students to share their global experiences with the Smith community.
-From Nepal to Croatia to Cuba, here are some of the submissions.
+The Global Encounters Photo and Video Contests provide a venue for Smith students to share their global experiences with the Smith community.
+From Nepal to Croatia to Cuba, these images offer a unique view of the world.